MikroElektronika/mikrosdk_v2/development/readme.md

 ###About

-mikroSDK 2.0 Development kit is a Necto Studio package required for mikroSDK 2.0 development.
+mikroSDK 2.0 Development kit is a NECTO Studio package required for mikroSDK 2.0 development.

 If you wish to use the whole mikroSDK 2.0 project

 ###Installation

-Simply drag and drop the `mikroSDK Development kit x.y.z.zip` (where `xyz` represent current version.) file into Necto Studio and the package will be installed automatically.
+Simply drag and drop the `mikroSDK Development kit x.y.z.zip` (where `xyz` represent current version.) file into NECTO Studio and the package will be installed automatically.

 ###Usage

 After successful package installation, follow the steps below:

-	1. Open mikroSDK 2.0 project main `memake.txt` file from Necto Studio located one folder above this file.
+	1. Open mikroSDK 2.0 project main `memake.txt` file from NECTO Studio located one folder above this file.

-	2. Select `mikroSDK 2.0 Development kit x.y.z` - where `xyz` represent current version.
+	2. Select `mikroSDK 2.0 Development Kit x.y.z` - where `xyz` represent current version.

 ![logo](image/configure_project.png)